XIST: Tsix antisense transcript

 The Tsix antisense gene is a transcript of the Xist gene at the XIC center.
 The Tsix antisense transcript acts in cis to repress the transcription of Xist, which negatively regulates its expression.
 The mechanism behind how Tsix modulates Xist activity in cis is poorly understood; however, there are a few theories on its mechanism.
 One theory is that Tsix is involved in chromatin modification at the Xist locus and another is that transcription factors of pluripotent cells play a role in Xist repression.

 Regulation of the Xist promoter

 Methylation

 The Tsix antisense is believed to activate DNA methyl transferases that methylate the Xist promoter, in return resulting in inhibition of the Xist promoter and thus the expression of the Xist gene.
-Methylation of histone 3 lysine 4 (H3K4) produces an active chromatin structure, which recruits transcription factors and thus allows for transcription to occur, therefore in this case the transcription of Xist.
+In contrast to Tsix acting, which is an inhibitor to Xist, the methylation of histone 3 lysine 4 (H3K4) up regulates the transcription by opening the chromatin structure.
+The open chromatin enables the recruitment of transcription factors and thus allows for transcription to occur.